GeneralZero/ChaCha-and-Salsa/README.md

 # ChaCha-and-Salsa
-A simple python implimenation of ChaCha, Salsa, XChaCha, and XSalsa.
+A simple python implimenations of

-Wanted to finish to understand how each of the ciphers work and how they are simular and diffrent from each other.

-The file contains test vectors from other inplimenations and RFCs to insure correctness.
+- ChaCha
+- Salsa
+- XChaCha
+- XSalsa
+- Poly1305

+While these should not be used in real world applications.
+Hopefully the simple implimenation and comments should let people under stand the flow of the program and how each of the implimenations work.

+These Implimenations have been verified against some of the Test Vectors in the RFC's to make sure that the functions are correct.